A Smoothed GMM for Dynamic Quantile Preferences Estimation: Application

 \subsection{Results}

 The estimation results are described in \cref{tab:emp:bs} with smoothing bandwidth from \citet{KaplanSun17}.
 It reports the estimates and corresponding confidence intervals for the risk attitude / quantile level ($\tau$), the discounting factor ($\delta$), and $\gamma$ as well as the EIS ($1/\gamma$).
 The estimated $\tau$ is $0.402$.
-The fact that the estimated risk attitude ($\tau$) is less than median indicates some degree of risk aversion.
+The fact that the estimated risk attitude ($\tau$) is less than the median indicates some degree of risk aversion.
 The estimated discounting factor is 1.197, which is around 1.
 The estimated EIS is about 0.83, which is consistent with the literature (see, e.g., \citet{Havranek15}, \citet{Thimme17}, and \citet{Bestetal20}).

+We use bootstrapped standard errors to construct confidence intervals.
+The bootstrapped procedure used captures well the data structure, that is, it is iid across households and time-dependent within households.
+The bootstrap consistency is shown in \cite{ChernozhukovFernandezValMelly13}.
+We leave the task of establishing statistical properties of the standard error in a panel data framework to future research.

-\cref{tab:emp:bs:allh} in the Appendix reports estimates for robustness results using other smoothing bandwidths.
+\cref{tab:emp:bs:allh} in the Appendix reports estimates for robustness results using other smoothing bandwidths, which suggests the effect of smoothing is very limited.
 The EIS point estimates are very close using various bandwidths, ranging from 0.69 to 0.83.
 Using other (small) bandwidths, the discounting factor point estimates are all around 1, ranging from 1.17 to 1.20.
 The estimated risk attitude is near the median from 0.402 to 0.414.
 The confidence intervals for the parameters are very similar across the bandwidths.
 For example, the CI for EIS is around (0, 1.5) and the CI for risk attitude $\tau$ is around (0.3, 0.5) when using bandwidth $h=\{0.01, 0.1\}$.